-The intervention will consist of twice daily, SC administration of 100mg interleukin-1 receptor antagonist (IL-1Ra), marketed as Kineret[®], or matched placebo.
-Administration of study drug will start as soon as possible after randomisation and will continue consistent, twice daily administration times with a minimum of 8h and a maximum of 16h between each dose for up to 21 days from onset of symptoms or until discharge from the treating centre (whichever is sooner).
+The intervention will consist of twice daily, SC administration of 100mg interleukin-1 receptor antagonist (IL-1Ra), marketed as Kineret®, or matched placebo.
+Administration of study drug will start as soon as possible after randomisation and will continue consistent, twice daily administration times with a minimum of 8h and a maximum of 16h between each dose for a maximum 21 days from ictus or until discharge from the treating centre (whichever is sooner).
 All patients will continue to receive all elements of standard care.